© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Y Garnedd, Hirnant is a scheduled monument protected by Cadw under reference CD041.
 View the official record →

-Y Garnedd, Hirnant is a round barrow situated in the upland landscape of Ceredigion, Wales.
+Y Garnedd, Hirnant is a round barrow situated in Ceredigion, Wales, forming part of the Bronze Age funerary landscape of the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD041.

 Y Garnedd, Hirnant dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Y Garnedd, Hirnant is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD041.